 Please note: not all charges billed by Penn College are QTRE as defined by the Internal Revenue Service.
 QTRE are tuition, fees, and course materials required for a student to be enrolled at or attend an eligible educational institution.
 Non-qualified expenses billed by Penn College not included on the 1098-T form are charges and fees for housing, dining plans, and parking permits.
 Therefore, the total payments made to Penn College for a given calendar year most likely will not equal the amount reported in Box 1 of the 1098-T form.
 Only payments for QTRE received during the current tax year are included in Box 1 of the 1098-T.

 This information is being provided as required by the IRS and does not represent tax advice from Pennsylvania College of Technology.
-The taxpayer should refer to relevant IRS forms and publications or to their tax adviser and should not contact the College for explanations relating to eligibility requirements or calculations of any allowable education tax credit.
+The taxpayer should refer to relevant IRS forms and publications or to their tax advisor and should not contact the College for explanations relating to eligibility requirements or calculations of any allowable education tax credit.

 Pennsylvania College of Technology mails 1098-T forms annually by January 31 as required by federal regulations.
 An online version of your 1098-T is available in the "Financial Information" section of SIS.